image-887c8620d1aecb2c363d5967e526c426521e14f8-8186x5457-jpg

 Quietly walking the labyrinth can be a way of seeking to resolve a problem, seek guidance, grieve a loss, release a fear or just to be with God.
 Labyrinths are familiar feature in all cultures.
 The seemingly simple act of following a pattern is a surprisingly profound means of soul-searching, engaging body, mind and soul.

-Once the labyrinth reopens in Spring 2024, we invite you to walk the labyrinth for your own purposes – perhaps a period of reflection, a way to think through a difficult problem or just for enjoyment.
+When it reopens, we invite you to walk the labyrinth for your own purposes – perhaps a period of reflection, a way to think through a difficult problem or just for enjoyment.

 image-b1ee7d36813eeb346533bf88235e75c9e4e257b4-7923x5282-jpg